Easy apple crisp is made with fresh fall apples and a crisp oat topping.

 - Adjust oven rack to the middle position.
 Preheat oven to 375° F.

 - Peel, core and cut the apples into slices about ¼-inch thick.
 Place the apples in a large bowl and toss them with the lemon zest, lemon juice and sugar.
-Transfer the mixture into the Ello Duraglass 8×8 Baking Dish.
+Transfer the mixture into an 8×8 baking dish.
 Sprinkle the chilled topping over the apple mixture evenly.

-- Bake for 40 minutes at 375° F. Increase temperature to 400° F and bake 5 minutes longer.
-The filling will bubble and the topping will turn deep golden brown.
+- Bake for 40 minutes at 375° F. The apple crisp is done when the filling bubbles and the topping is golden brown.

 - Serve warm on its own or with vanilla ice cream and caramel.
 The apple crisp can also be cooled to room temperature, then reheated in the oven before serving (about 10 to 15 minutes at 350 F).